TheXTech/TheXTech/README.md

 No, LunaLua won't work: this project is binary-incompatible with LunaLua.
 This also means that SMBX2 content is incompatible.

-## Why is the code here is so bad?
+## Why is the code here so bad?
-Originally, most of the code in the "*src*" folder was written in VB6 by it's original author.
+The original author wrote most of the code in the "*src*" folder in VB6.
 I did a whole conversion of the code with an effort to accurate reproduction.
 So, a lot of the code is identical to what was written in VB6 originally.
-VB6 platform had a lot of challenges and limitations such as:
+The VB6 platform had a lot of challenges and limitations such as:
 - All variables are global and accessible from every module and form by default without any includes or imports.
 The reason why "globals.h" exists: it has a full list of globally available variables.
 - Limited and inconvenient support for classes, therefore the code tends to abuse a ton of global variables and arrays (also an initial lack of experience of the original author was an another factor that lead to this mess).
 - All functions in all modules are global and can be called from each module directly.
 Except calls marked as "private".
 Therefore I had an additional work to provide inclusions into files where these calls are requested.